 - Described as a "standard-bearer" for the profession in a career spanning nearly 50 years, he is the recipient of Chambers USA’s award for Outstanding Contribution to the Legal Profession.
 In presenting this prestigious honor, Chambers recognized Max’s “numerous headline-grabbing successes,” as well as his unique stature among colleagues—“warmly lauded by his peers, who are nevertheless loath to find him on the other side of the table.”
 Max has been recognized as a litigation "star" and leading lawyer in his field by Chambers since its inception.

-- Benchmark Litigation recently inducted him into its exclusive “Hall of Fame” and named him a 2021 "Litigation Star" in recognition of his career achievements and impact on the field of securities litigation.
+- Benchmark Litigation inducted him into its exclusive “Hall of Fame” and named him a "Litigation Star" multiple times over in recognition of his career achievements and impact on the field of securities litigation.